Medical Acupuncture for Physicians: 300-Hour Course

 Medical Acupuncture for Physicians presents the foundation of acupuncture science and theory, channel and point location, needling techniques, approaches to diagnosis and therapy, and patient management.
 It is a practice-oriented program that creates a sophisticated structure for the intelligent use of acupuncture.
 The course gives full dignity to both contemporary biomedical science and the medical tradition found in classical Chinese texts, and enables you to adapt acupuncture creatively into your clinical environment.

-The pain management pathway emphasizes acupuncture as treatment for patients referred to pain management specialty practices.
-This pathway addresses the pain of acute trauma, musculoskeletal problems such as myofascial pain and muscle tension headaches, pain of diskogenic lesions and peripheral neuropathies, and pain of organic and malignant lesions.
+For pain problems you will learn to address the pain of acute trauma, musculoskeletal problems including myofascial pain and headaches, pain of discogenic lesions and peripheral neuropathies, and pain of organic maladies and malignant lesions.

-The comprehensive HMI curriculum represents 300 hours of formal instruction in medical acupuncture.
-Participants receive the highest quality of hands-on instruction and clinical information to enable them to integrate acupuncture responsibly into their medical practices at the conclusion of the program.
+The comprehensive HMI curriculum involves 300 hours of formal instruction in medical acupuncture.
+You will receive the highest quality of hands-on instruction and clinical information in small group settings, which will enable you to progressively integrate acupuncture into your medical practice immediately following each live session.

 - Basic science foundations of acupuncture